welcome-to-the-sunny-side/coalesce/README.md

 # Find a random problem with rating between 1200 and 1500
 coalesce gimme --rating 1200-1500

-# List all problems with the "dp" tag solved this week
+# List only IDs and links for problems with the "dp" tag solved this week
 coalesce list --tag_and dp --time "this week"

+# List all details for problems with the "dp" tag solved this week
+coalesce list --tag_and dp --time "this week" --verbose

 # Find an unsolved problem with either "graphs" or "trees" tag
 coalesce gimme --tag_or graphs,trees

+# Plot monthly solves from local data for problems rated 1600-1800
+coalesce plot --rating 1600-1800 --xaxis month
 ```

 ## Features